underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 <div class="callout callout-info">
 *Literal types in Scala*

-There is no syntax for writing literal types in Scala 2.11 in the regular compiler maintained by Lightbend.
+Until recently, Scala had no syntax for writing literal types.
-However, syntax has been added to
-[Typelevel Scala 2.11.8][link-typelevel-scala-singleton-type-literals]
-prior to their scheduled inclusion in
+The types were there in the compiler, but we couldn't express them directly in code.
+As of
-[Lightbend Scala 2.12.1][link-lightbend-scala-singleton-type-literals].
+[Lightbend Scala 2.12.1][link-lightbend-scala-singleton-type-literals],
+Lightbend Scala 2.11.9,
+and
+[Typelevel Scala 2.11.8][link-typelevel-scala-singleton-type-literals],
+however, we now have direct syntax support for literal types.
-In these versions of Scala we can write declarations like the following:
+In these versions of Scala
+we can write declarations like the following:

 ```scala
 val theAnswer: 42 = 42
 ```

-The Typelevel and Lightbend Scala compilers produce binary-compatible output and are actively kept in sync by the community.
-Additionally, as of SBT 0.13.11-M1 it is trivial to switch compilers in your build definition.
-If you're interested in playing with literal types, we strongly recommend giving Typelevel Scala a try.
-Follow the link above for installation instructions.
+The type `42` is the same as the type `Int(42)` we saw in printed output earlier.
+You'll still see `Int(42)` in output for legacy reasons, but the canonical syntax going forward is `42`.
 </div>

 ## Type tagging and phantom types

-Shapeless uses literal types to model the names of fields in case classes.
+Shapeless uses literal types
+to model the names of fields in case classes.
 It does this by "tagging" the types of the fields with the literal types of their names.
-Before we see how shapeless does this, we'll do it ourselves to show that there's no magic.
+Before we see how shapeless does this, we'll do it ourselves to show that there's no magic (well... minimal magic, at any rate).
 Suppose we have a number:

 ```tut:book:silent